senior designer

 Example of content structure in clickable cards with added badge UI element to designate statues for different prescriptions

 A similar content structure and set of rules are placed into larger parent containers to group related actions or content on a page.
 The basic card structure has a consistent use of padding levels, and border weight, color, and radius, depending on the use and hierarchy inside their parent containers.
+We worked closely with our A11Y engineers to ensure the hierarchy, code, and functionality of the cards exceeded WCAG standards.

 Drawer actions

-Another early pattern we established was placing actions and additional copy inside drawers to allow the user to focus on one action or options to resolve an issue with their medication.
+An early pattern we established was placing actions and additional copy inside drawers to allow the user to focus on one action or options to resolve an issue with their medication.
 Our goal was to reduce the cognitive load on the user by limiting the amount of information on the page and guiding them to the primary action.

 RX Management